NSION/nscIotService-docker/README.md

 - Instructions and scripts to setup container based nscIotService on edge computer node.
 Support for serveral RTSP based IP camera sources.
 - Containers registry is located on [Dockerhub](https://hub.docker.com/repository/docker/nsiontech/nsciotservice)

-Instructions for several Docker runtime environment
+Instructions for several Docker runtime environments
 - Windows OS with Docker
 - MacOS with Docker
 - Linux with Docker